Location

 When to Go

-The cooler months in June and September have been our guests favorite for hiking the Salmon.
+The cooler months late August and September have been our guest's favorite for hiking the Salmon.

 Travel Arrangements

-If you have luggage that you won’t need on the trip there are a couple of options.
+If you have luggage that you won’t need on the trip can be left in your car or at the Stagecoach Inn.

 -